Are you keeping up with summer learning so your kids don’t experience the dreaded “summer slide”?

 by Nikalas Catlow, Tim Wesson, and YOU

-These books are part novel, part activity book.
+These activity books are part novel, part activity book.
 You read along with the story and participate in the illustrations or dialogue.
 I love that the books start with the supplies you’ll need and directions for how to make textures like crayon rubbings on the floor or pencil rubbings on a wooden door.
 (Don’t miss the cool Mega Mash-up website!)

 Dude Write!
 Draw!
 Destroy!
 The Book of Crazy, Immature Stuff!
 (Coke or Pepsi Universe)